Research and Evaluation

 Examination of Women’s Experiences of Sexual Violence in Intimate Relationships

 In this award-winning project, I interviewed 12 university women and examined their subjective experiences of being verbally pressured and physically forced into sexual activity by a male romantic partner.
 I found that “words hurt”; physical violence did not need to be present for these experiences to be harmful as many women experienced guilt, anger, sadness, and self-blame.
 Many saw their partners’ behaviour as selfish and controlling, but others made light of it in ways that are consistent with cultural norms that justify sexual violence and frame it as normal and expected within heterosexual relationships.
-Further, even when the women made light of their partners’ behaviour, these experiences often still had negative consequences for themselves and their relationships. (research supported by the Social Sciences and Humanities Research Council of Canada)
+Further, even when the women made light of their partners’ behaviour, these experiences often still had negative consequences for themselves and their relationships. (this research was supported by funding from the Social Sciences and Humanities Research Council of Canada)

 Intimate Partner Violence Survivors’ Experiences with Subsidized Housing